Hikohikoyan/ThumbnailHelper/README.md

 # ThumbnailHelper
-A tool for fast -generating asset thumbnail ：unreal engine project only
+A tool for fast -generating assets' thumbnails ：unreal engine project only

+## TODO